ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 * Generate the results locally by yourself.

 #### Provided Docker Image
-Use the provided Docker image and run: `docker run -it --rm --gpus all ghcr.io/ardoco/icse24`
+Use the provided Docker image and run: `docker run -it --rm --gpus all ghcr.io/ardoco/icse24`.

+If you do not have GPUs and want to run the image withouth GPU support, run:  `docker run -it --rm ghcr.io/ardoco/icse24`.

 #### Build Docker Image
 Build Docker image by command: `docker build -t icse24 .` <br>
-Run the Docker image with: `docker run -it --rm --gpus all icse24`
+Run the Docker image with: `docker run -it --rm --gpus all icse24` or `docker run -it --rm ghcr.io/ardoco/icse24` (without GPUs).

 #### Run Locally
 Requirements: